Richard Jacobs (rabbi): Career and views

 Rabbi Jacobs visits and speaks frequently throughout the Jewish world.
 In September 2012, he was named as the scholar-in- residence for The Jewish Federations of North America (JFNA)'s 2012 General Assembly, the largest annual gathering of the North American Jewish community.
 At the URJ 2013 Biennial convention, he spoke extensively about key themes in the organization's work to re-imagine Jewish life: youth engagement, partnerships, inclusion, Israel-Diaspora relations, and religious pluralism.

 In 2016, Jacobs led an effort to encourage efforts to accommodate multi-denominational Judaism in Israel.
 In 2016 at government hearings on non-Orthodox prayer space at the Western Wall, MK And tourism Minister Yariv Levin slammed Reform Judaism, a small denomination in Israel but the largest Jewish movement in the United States, saying egalitarian prayer space at the Wall is unnecessary based on his opinion that Reform Jews will "be all but gone in three generations."
 Prime Minister Benjamin Netanyahu condemned Levin’s remarks and the Reform movement in the U.S. has decided to shun him.
 Rabbi Gilad Kariv, head of the progressive movement in Israel, called on his American partners to refuse access to Levin.
 Rabbi Jacobs agreed to cancel all meetings between Levin and Reform leaders.
 Jacobs told Israeli Army Radio: "There’s no reason to give him a platform in Jewish communities and organizations in the United States.
 Minister Levin will not teach us what support for Israel is.”
 The Central Conference of American Rabbis protested Levin's comments, saying "Minister Levin is entitled to his private beliefs.
 However, as a minister in the government of all Israel, he has an obligation to support the religious practice of all Israelis.
 His remarks on the supposed waning presence of U.S. Reform Jews reveal a bias against a religious movement that includes over a million and a half people."
 Informed of Netanyahu's criticism of his comments, Levin refused to backtrack.
-His office announced: “The tourism minister stands by what he said, and he would likely say it again.”
+His office announced: "The tourism minister stands by what he said, and he would likely say it again."

+In August 2026, Rabbi Jacobs was part of a group of ten rabbis who met with New York City mayor Zohran Mamdani to address concerns about antisemitism and that his statements against Israel and threats to arrest and stage protests against prime minister Benjamin Netanyahu are negatively impacting Jewish New Yorkers, stating that "the way he vilifies Israel, and so constantly, is really causing harm."